aliannejadi/ClariQ/README.md

 Please send two files per run as described above to `clariq@convai.io`, indicating your team's name, as well as your run ID.
 You'll also need to share your GitHub repository with us.

 ## Sample Baseline Code
+### BM25 Ranker
 A sample Colab Notebook of a simple baseline model can be found [here](https://colab.research.google.com/drive/1g_Sc9j5fYT1hiOxif6BVH5NHNt-icxtT?usp=sharing).
 The baseline model ranks the questions using a BM25 ranker.
 The same baseline can also be found in the repo under `./src/clariq_baseline_bm25.ipynb`.
 It is a very simple baseline, ranking the questions simply by their BM25 relevance score compared to the `original_request`.

+### BERT-based Ranker
+We have trained a BERT-based model for the `question_relevance` task.
+The model fine-tunes BERT for retrieve relevant questions to a given topic.
+The model is tested on two different evaluation setups, i.e., question reranking and question ranking.
+The reranking model takes the top 30 predictions of BM25 and reranks them, while the full ranking model ranks all the questions available in the question bank.
+The results of the two models can be found in the [leaderboard](http://convai.io/).
+Special thanks to [Gustavo Penha](https://guzpenha.github.io/guzblog/), who kindly developed the models based on the [Transformer Rankers](https://guzpenha.github.io/transformer_rankers/) library, and shared the code in a [Google Colab Notebook](https://colab.research.google.com/drive/1RHHbh5KQY-QDA7kV7wyHFJ7B_w5RRHzP?usp=sharing).

 ## Questions
 Please contact us via `clariq@convai.io` should you have any questions, comments, or concerns regarding the challenge.